Captain America: The Winter Soldier (2014)

 directed by Anthony Russo and Joe Russo

-As usual, things get a little bombastic for my taste in the final climax – there’s only so many explosions and collapsing metal I can take.
+As usual, things get a little bombastic for my taste in the final climax – there are only so many explosions and collapsing metal I can take.
 But those are minor gripes.
 This might be one of my favorite entries so far in the Marvel Cinematic Universe.

 Carlos I. Cuevas